 Phonsavan, in the Xieng Khouang Province, is much less touristic than Vang Vieng and Luang Prabang.
 Located at a higher altitude, the climate is cooler.

-There is not much to see in the city itself, but I found it to be a very interesting stop for the Plain of Jars, and also to learn about a dark page of the recent Laos’ History.
+There is not much to see in the city itself, but I found it to be a very interesting stop for the Plain of Jars, and also to learn about a dark page of recent Laos’ History.

 The region of Phonsavan was very badly hit by the secret war that the Americans were leading in parallel with the Vietnam War.
-Nowadays, the country’s development is still penalized by all the mines still burried here and there in the countryside.
+Nowadays, the country’s development is still penalized by all the mines still buried here and there in the countryside.
 A touching and interesting story to discover.